matdombrock/ecars/README.md

 - Returns a flat vector of cell states for all generations.
 - Uses deterministic random number generation if a seed is provided.
 - Exposed to WASM via `wasm-bindgen` for web UI integration.

+---

+If you'd like, I can also produce a one-line example demonstrating `--auto-scale` vs `--scale`, or show a unified diff of this change.
+I will not make any git commits unless you explicitly ask.